stevenranney/madison_river_fisheries/README.md

 Target journal: North American Journal of Fisheries Management

 Files are named "in order" of how I've drafted the manuscript; running `00_helper_functions.R`, then `01_...`, etc, will recreate all the data files and images needed for anyone new to this repository.

+## NOTES

+* The river hydgrogrphy GIS data for creating the map can be downloaded from https://ftpgeoinfo.msl.mt.gov/Data/Spatial/MSDI/Hydrography/.
+The dataset is large and committing it here is too much.